pythonanywhere/flask-tutorials/tutorial-2.md

 but it's the security that you build into your Flask views that matters.

-Commit those changes, and -- if you like -- switch off the password protection at the bottom of the "Web" tab inside PythonAnywhere -- we have something better now, so we don't need it.
+Commit those changes, and -- if you like -- switch off the password protection at the bottom of the "Web" page inside PythonAnywhere -- we have something better now, so we don't need it.
 You'll need to reload the website using the green button once you've switched it off.